 Saint-Gobain Crystals develops detection solutions for a variety of industrial applications, including process analysis, X-ray analysis and garnet substrates for epitaxy .
 Solutions are custom engineered to meet critical operation and performance requirements for applications that include:

-Industrial Sapphire manufacturer producing sheets, tubes, pins & rods, which have a variety of uses.
+Industrial Sapphire material is used in many manufacturing applications.
+Sapphire is produced in sheets, tubes, pins & rod forms for a variety of uses.
 Its optical, electrical, chemical, mechanical, and nuclear properties make it a superior choice over quartz, alumina and other ceramic materials ideal for hundreds of applications.
 Frequently it is the combination of two or more properties that make sapphire the only material available to solve complex engineering design problems.
 Synthetic sapphire products can commonly be found in semiconductor wafer processing, industrial systems/tools, and even in medical applications.

 Sapphire's extremely high fluorine plasma resistance AND lower particle generation make an excellent choice for semiconductor manufacturing equipment.